-You are now beginning to live the Christian life, which isn't a standard of performance or a code of ethics, but a vital personal relationship with a loving God.
+The Christian life isn't a standard of performance or a code of ethics, but a vital personal relationship with a loving God.
 Just as our relationship with God is totally dependent on what God has done through Jesus Christ, so the power to live a dynamic Christian life also comes totally from God.
-Through your new identity in Christ, you have all the potential you need to live as a new creation in Christ.
-But, you must continually draw from the proper Source of power.
+Through our new identity in Christ, we have all we need to live as a new creation in Christ.
+But to do so, we must continually draw from the proper Source of power.

 The Holy Spirit is the power source of the Christian life.

 The Holy Spirit is God.

 "For who among men knows the thoughts of a man except the man's spirit within him?
 In the same way no one knows the thoughts of God except the Spirit of God, that we may understand what God has freely given us."
 (1 Corinthians 2:11-12)

 The Holy Spirit came to dwell in us.